DarkComet virus removal guide

 What is DarkComet?

-DarkComet is a name of a remote access/administration tool (RAT), programs of this type are designed/used to control systems through a remote network connection.
-Simply said, to control computers and perform various tasks remotely (using another computer).
-Cyber criminals often try to trick people into installing these programs and to use them with malicious intents.
-Having software like DarkComet installed unintentionally might cause serious problems, to avoid any of the possible outcome it is recommended to uninstall it as soon as possible.
+DarkComet is the name of a remote access/administration tool (RAT).
+Programs of this type are designed to control systems through a remote network connection.
+I.e., to control computers and perform various tasks remotely using another computer.
+Cyber criminals often try to trick people into installing these programs and then use them with malicious intent.
+Having software such as DarkComet installed on your system can lead to serious problems, and therefore you are advised to uninstall it immediately.

-Typically, programs like DarkComet can be used for various purposes.
-It is known that DarkComet is commonly used to capture screen, log keystrokes and steal passwords.
-Keylogging is a feature that can be used to record keystrokes, in other words, to record keys struck on a keyboard.
-Typically, cyber criminals use it to steal various accounts (their logins and passwords).
-For example, they could steal Email, Facebook, banking and other accounts.
-Having such accounts stolen might lead to serious privacy issues or even lead to financial loss.
-Other features available in DarkComet are webcam and sound capture.
-They could be used to record videos and sound or take photos that could be used to blackmail people and extract money from them by threatening to spread the recorded material.
-DarkComet can also be used to disable Task Manager, Windows Registry, Firewall and UAC, turn off, lock or restart the computer and so on.
-This software is capable of performing a variety of other tasks/actions too.
-How DarkComet is used depends on cyber criminals who tricked a user into installing it.
-Either way, most of the times they use programs of this type to steal/record details or perform actions that could be monetized in one or another way.
-Simply said, cyber criminals use remote access/administration tools to generate revenue.
-It usually causes people (victims) problems with privacy, browsing safety, financial loss and so on.
-Quite often RATs can be used to install various malicious programs such as ransomware.
-To avoid any serious problems that might be causes through DarkComet we recommend to uninstall it as soon as possible.
+DarkComet can be used for a number of purposes including screen capture, logging keystrokes and stealing passwords.
+Keylogging is a feature that can be used to record key presses on the keyboard.
+Cyber criminals use the data to steal various accounts (logins and passwords).
+For example, Email, Facebook, banking, and other accounts.
+This can lead to serious privacy issues or even financial loss.
+Other features available in DarkComet are webcam and sound capture, which could be used to record videos, sound, and photos to blackmail people and extort money from them by threatening to proliferate the recorded material.
+DarkComet can also be used to disable Task Manager, Windows Registry, Firewall and UAC, and turn off, lock, or restart the computer, and so on.
+This software can also perform other dangerous tasks/actions.
+How DarkComet is used depends on the specific cyber criminals who tricked the user/s into installing it.
+They use programs of this type to steal/record details or perform actions that can be monetized in various ways.
+In summary, cyber criminals use remote access/administration tools to generate revenue.
+This causes unsuspecting users problems with privacy, browsing safety, financial loss, and so on.
+RATs can also be used to install malicious programs such as ransomware.
+To avoid serious problems caused through DarkComet, uninstall it immediately.